yanhuata/DS504CS586-S21/Project4/README.md

 * 100 (One Hundred)

 ## Goal
 In project 2, you were given a bunch of drivers and their trajectories to build a model to classify which driver a given trajectory belongs to.
 In this project, we will give you a harder task.
 In project 2, the training data contain 5 drivers and 6-month trajectories for each driver.
 In this task, however, the trainning data contain 500 drivers and only 5-day trajectories for each driver.
 In this task, you should use meta-learning and/or few shot learning to build the classification model.
-The model for each driver can be a binary classification, which predicts whether a given input trajectory belongs to that driver.
+The model for each driver can be a binary classification, which takes two trajectories as input and predict whether these two trajectories belongs to the same driver.

 ## Evaluation
 To evaluation your submission, a seperate test dataset will be held.
-For each driver, the test data will contains 10 different trajectories (1 for that driver and 9 for other drivers).
-The submitted model should be able to tell whether a input trajectory belongs to that driver.
-That being said, you could submit 500 models (one for each driver.)
+For each driver, the test data will contains 10 different trajectories.
+We will randomly generate 20,000 trajectory pairs and use them to evaluate your submitted model.
+Like project 2, you should submit a evaluation.py file containing how to process the model and how to run prediction.

 ## Deliverables & Grading
 * PDF Report (50%) [template](https://www.acm.org/binaries/content/assets/publications/taps/acm_submission_template.docx)